HOW WE USE YOUR INFORMATION

 CRAs will also link your records together.
 These links will stay on your files unless one of you asks the CRAs to break the link.
 You will normally need to give proof that you no longer have a financial link with each other.

 You can find out more about the CRAs on their websites, in the Credit Reference Agency Information Notice.
 This includes details about:

 The data they hold and how they use it

 Your data protection rights.

 Fraud Prevention Agencies (FPAs)

-Before we provide products, services or financing to you, we undertake checks for the purposes of preventing fraud and money laundering, including verifying your identity.
+Before we provide products, services or financing to you, we undertake checks using the personal data you have provided, we have collected from you, or we have received from third parties and will be used to prevent fraud and money laundering and to verify your identity.
 To do this, we may share your personal information with FPAs.

 When we and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest in preventing fraud and money laundering, in order to protect our business and to comply with laws.
 Such processing is also a contractual requirement of the services and financing you have requested.
 When appropriate, we and fraud prevention agencies, may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crime.